awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Email\-validated certificates are automatically renewed up to 825 days after their last manual validation date\.
 After 825 days, to proceed with the renewal, the domain owner or an authorized representative must manually revalidate ownership of the domain\.
 To avoid this issue, Security Hub recommends that you create a new certificate and use DNS validation if possible\.
 If they are properly configured, DNS\-validated certificates are revalidated indefinitely\.

 **By notification in your AWS Personal Health Dashboard**
-ACM sends notifications to your Personal Health Dashboard to notify you that one or more domain names in the certificate require validation before the certificate can be renewed\.
+ACM sends notifications to your AWS Personal Health Dashboard to notify you that one or more domain names in the certificate require validation before the certificate can be renewed\.
 ACM sends these notifications when your certificate is 45 days, 30 days, 15 days, 7 days, 3 days, and 1 day from expiration\.
 These notifications are informational only\.

 ## \[APIGateway\.1\] API Gateway REST and WebSocket API logging should be enabled<a name="fsbp-apigateway-1"></a>